Garden-AI/garden/docs/user_guide/tutorial.md

     return model.predict(cleaned_df)
 ```

-But this isn't a `Pipeline` yet -- we still need to mark it as a `Pipeline` and link the metadata to the function.
-We do this with the `garden_pipeline` decorator:
+But our `run_tutorial_model` function isn't a proper `Pipeline` yet -- we still need to mark it as a `Pipeline` and link the metadata to the function.
+We do this with the `@garden_pipeline` decorator:
 ```ipython
 from garden_ai import garden_pipeline